MakerSquare18/oneTouch/README.md

 ## Stack

-oneTouch was built using Angular on the front-end, and Node.js on the back-end.
+oneTouch was built using Angular on the front-end and Node.js on the back-end.
 The Apple Watch application was written in Swift.

 ## How it works